Martchus/syncthingtray/README.md

 GitHub only contains a fraction of the available options.

 ## Supported platforms
-* Designed to work under any desktop environment supported by Qt with tray icon support
+* Designed to work under any desktop environment supported by Qt with tray icon support (can be shown as regular window if tray icon support is not available)
 * No desktop environment specific libraries required (only for optional features/integrations)
 * Tested under
     * X Window System